Version 8: The Hidden Truth Behind Kaspersky Security Cloud—Free and Premium Versions: You’re the Product, and Kaspersky Is Watching

 5. Traffic Interception: Kaspersky has the capability to intercept and analyze web traffic (including secure HTTPS connections), injecting its scripts into the pages you visit.
 This allows it to perform its protective measures but also raises significant privacy concerns.

-6. Installed Applications: The Software keeps track of every application on your device, including usage patterns and which buttons you interact with.
+6. Installed Applications: The software keeps track of every application on your device, including usage patterns and which buttons you interact with.

 7. Suspicious Activity Detection: Kaspersky analyzes applications and their behavior to detect potential threats, collecting data for its malware protection services.